Honda S660

-The Honda S660 is a two-seat targa sports car in the kei class manufactured by the Japanese manufacturer Honda with a transverse mid-engine and rear-wheel-drive layout.
+The Honda S660 is a sports car in the kei class manufactured by the Japanese company Honda from 2015 until 2022.
+It is a two-seater with a targa top and a transverse mid-engine and rear-wheel-drive layout.
 It is the successor to the Honda Beat (with regard to segment), and the Honda S2000 (with regard to nomenclature, as it also belongs to Honda's family of "S" models).

 Overview

 The S660 is a lightweight mid-engined roadster with a targa roof.
 Its dimensions, due to kei car size restrictions, are nearly identical to the 1990s Beat.
 It is sold with either a 6-speed manual transmission or a 7-speed CVT with sports paddle shifters, both options being offered on the two trims available (Alpha and Beta).
 The S660 weighs approximately 830 kg with the manual transmission and 850 kg with the CVT, and have a front/rear weight balance of 45/55.

 The naming convention of using the letter "S" followed by the engine displacement is a long-held Honda tradition going back to Honda's second production car, the Honda S500 (from which the S660 draws inspiration).